 It keeps it simple.
 If you want a card that offers good points per dollar spent without having to worry about monitoring spending in different categories, this one is a great option.
 Just keep in mind if you want this card, you’ll need Excellent/Good credit to get it.

 The rewards are unlimited.
-The biggest attraction of this card is its rewards — 2.5% cash back on all purchases (3% in the first year).
+The biggest attraction of this card is its rewards — 2.5% cash back on all purchases.
 This is excellent for a flat-rate card, especially in the first year.
 If you spend $42,000 in the first year on this card, you’ll earn $1,260 in cash back.
 And there’s no limit on the cash back you can earn, although you’ll earn lower rewards after that first year ends.
 Even so, the ongoing cashback rate is still on par with some of the best flat-rate cashback cards out there.
 Your cash back can either be redeemed as a statement credit or deposited to your Alliant checking or savings account.

 The foreign transaction fee is $0, so spend away when traveling outside the country.